postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-parameters.md

 * A standard parameter `field` that contains the field or property to which the template relates.
 * A _type_ parameter `T` that contains the type of the field or property.
 This type parameter is used to generate the `default(T)` syntax, where `T` is replaced by the actual field or property when the template is expanded.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/GenerateResetMethods.cs name="Generate Reset Methods"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/GenerateResetMethods.cs name="Generate Reset Methods"]